Debt Forgiveness Letter | How to Write (6 Best Samples)

 Common Reasons and Causes to Draft this Letter

 This letter is mainly drafted in response to the emergence of financial hardships.
-Common causes of these financial hardships include:

-Severe Damage to Property
+Severe damage to property

 If and when your property experiences severe damages, the income that arises from it may be compromised.
 This may impact on your ability to repay a debt.

-Jail Terms
+Jail terms

 Obviously, you cannot service a loan while at the same time, serve a jail term.
 If you are convicted, you will find a nice excuse not to repay your debt.

-Military Deployment and Duty
+Military deployment and duty

 Some military duties require that you detach yourself from your home country or active employment.
 This again interferes with your ability to service existing debt.

-Work Relocation
+Work relocation

 Other than military engagements, some work relocation activities may demand that you detach yourself from your normal places of residence.
 These, too, impact your ability to service a debt adversely.

-Divorce or Death in the Family
+Divorce or death in the family

 When partners divorce or when a partner dies, there is bound to be a loss of income that used to be brought in by the departed partner.
 This may also warrant dent forgiveness or the inability to keep servicing a debt obligation.